bitwarden/help/_articles/account/setup-two-step-login-yubikey.md

 2. Your Android device [supports NFC](https://en.wikipedia.org/wiki/List_of_NFC-enabled_mobile_devices){:target="_blank"} and is [known to work properly](https://forum.yubico.com/viewtopic.php?f=26&t=1302){:target="_blank"} with YubiKey NEO.
 3. You have NFC enabled on your Android device.
 Enable NFC by going to Android **Settings** &rarr; **More** and enable the **NFC** option.

-If the YubiKey NEO can be used on your Android device you will be prompted with a YubiKey option while logging in to bitwarden.
+If the YubiKey NEO can be used on your Android device you will be prompted with a YubiKey option while logging in to Bitwarden.
 Simply place the YubiKey NEO on the back of your Android device near the NFC receiver.
 If you do not know where your NFC receiver is located, you may need to move it around some, trying different areas.
-Once bitwarden detects the YubiKey it will automatically validate and log you in.
+Once Bitwarden detects the YubiKey it will automatically validate and log you in.